jewettaij/moltemplate/README.md

 ## Web page

-Documentation, examples, and supporting code can be downloaded at:
+Additional suggestions and supporting code can be found at:

 http://www.moltemplate.org